DOC문서PROJECT.docx

 time data from APIs and websites for logging into a PostgreSQL database.
 Experience

-with MATLAB; Familiarity with Linux OS is preferred; Strong analytical and organizational
+with MATLAB; Familiarity with Linux OS is preferred; Strong analytical and

-management.
+health management.
 Senior undergraduate at junior/senior level or higher preferred.

 Dates TBD